befriendabacterium/communityinvasion/README.md

 ### 9. Structural equation modelling

   * **scripts**:
-    * This script (`9_launch_SEM_multiple_simpsonsdiversity.R`) runs the No mediation, Partial mediation and Complete mediation SEM models, outputting the models and a model comparison.
+    * These scripts (`9_launch_SEM_multiple_simpsonsdiversity`;`9_launch_SEM_multiple_withoutdiversity`) run the No mediation, Partial mediation and Complete mediation SEM models, outputting the models and a model comparison.
 The user must define the SEM models in lavaan format in external files located in the folder `inputs/4_semmodelspecifications`.Then, the variable `selectModel` should point to that file.
 The input data is located in `inputs/3_raw` and called with `data_prepper.R`.
-Note that the function to retrieve the files works only with *RStudio*, and it should be manually included otherwise.
+Note that the function to retrieve the files works only with *RStudio*, and it should be manually included otherwise..
 Other functions are coded in different files, see details in the respective scripts.

   * **inputs**:
     * `inputs/4_semmodelspecifications` - The model specifications encoded in a text file, with the ad-hoc extension .mod